couchdeveloper/JPJson/README.md

 - there is a minor issue related to formatting numbers into JSON Numbers.
 Well, the current behavior still conforms to RFC 4627, but it could be made better.

-- Performance of the "Writer" has not been checked.
-There is room for improvements, too.

 ***)** Due to its Beta status, not all minor features are implemented in this version.
 Well, the feature might actually be there and may be well tested, but a higher level function may not actually use it, or the higher level API simply does not make it public.

-The following features are not yet implemented in version 0.1, but planned in the next beta version:
+The following features are not yet implemented, but planned in one of the next beta version:

 ### Not Yet Implemented

-*   writing into streams when generating JSON text
 *   when generating JSON text from a repesentation only UTF-8 can be specified.